 Red yeast rice is an increasingly popular dietary supplement which is used by people who have elevated cholesterol levels.
 In fact, in 2006, American consumers spent $17 million dollars on this dietary supplement.
 It has been used as an herbal medication in China for centuries.

-Statins or HMG-CoA reducatase inhibitors are currently the most effective lipid-lowering medications for the prevention of coronary artery disease.
-Though they are generally well-tolerated, they can be associated with side effects including: elevated hepatic or liver enzyme levels, gastrointestinal symptoms, and statin-associated myalgias which include both muscle pain and weakness.
-Myositis which includes elevated creatine phosphokinase levels (CPK) and rhabdomyolysis (rapid break down of skeletal muscle tissue) are more rare, but are serious complictions of therapy.
-Statin-associated myalgias are dose related and typically do occur without myosistis.
+Statins or HMG-CoA reductase inhibitors are currently the most effective lipid-lowering medications for the prevention of coronary artery disease.
+Though they are generally well-tolerated, they can be associated with side effects including elevated hepatic or liver enzyme levels, gastrointestinal symptoms, and statin-associated myalgias which include both muscle pain and weakness.
+Myositis which includes elevated creatine phosphokinase levels (CPK) and rhabdomyolysis (rapid break down of skeletal muscle tissue) are rarer but are serious complications of therapy.
+Statin-associated myalgias are dose-related and typically do occur without myositis.

-As no definitive treatment for statin-associated myalgia (SAM)currently exists, many patients adopt alterative strategies including red yeast rice.
+As no definitive treatment for statin-associated myalgia (SAM)currently exists, many patients adopt alternative strategies including red yeast rice.
 Though now more controversial, some patients with SAM have benefited from supplementing with coenzyme Q10.
-Like statin type medication, red yeast rice contains lovastatin (monocolin k) that may inhibit HMG-CoA reducatase and lower cholesterol levels.
+Like statin type medication, red yeast rice contains lovastatin (monocolin k) that may inhibit HMG-CoA reductase and lower cholesterol levels.

 A recent study (Becker et al, 2009) evaluated the effectiveness and tolerability of red yeast rice to treat dyslipidemia in patients who cannot tolerate statins.

 Patients were assigned by random allocation software to receive red yeast rice, 1800 mg (31 patients), or placebo (31patients) twice daily for 24 weeks.
 All patients were concomitantly enrolled in a 12-week therapeutic lifestyle change program.